dxkite/suda/README.md

 [中文](README.zh.md)

-This is a ligth fast web framework based on php7
+a ligth and fast web framework based on php7

 ## Features